kislam-git/SQL/Complex-SQL-Queries/Full-Year-Dates-SQL/README.md

 🛠 SQL Query Explanation
 -  The CONNECT BY LEVEL clause generates a sequence of 365 days.
+-  The TRUNC(DATE '2024-01-01') + LEVEL - 1 ensures it starts from January 1st and continues for the full year.
-- The EXTRACT() function gets the year, month, and date.
+-  The EXTRACT() function extracts:\
+  *  Year → EXTRACT(YEAR FROM full_date)
+  *  Month → EXTRACT(MONTH FROM full_date)
+  *  Date → EXTRACT(DAY FROM full_date)
-- The TO_CHAR(..., 'Day') function extracts the day name.
+-  The TO_CHAR(full_date, 'Day') extracts the day name (Monday, Tuesday, etc.).